Early Dispute Resolution Mediation Panel

 Step 2: Focused Information Exchange

-With guidance from the neutral, parties assess costs, risks, likely outcomes, and business interests to develop a realistic settlement range.
+With the EDR Mediator’s guidance, parties evaluate costs, risks, likely outcomes, and business interests to develop a realistic settlement range.

 Step 4: Resolution